 That being said, glass cooks a bit faster than metal, so you’ll have to adjust your cooking times if you choose to use glass bakeware.

 Glass bakeware is also easy to clean.
 You can simply handwash them in soapy water or most can be put in the dishwasher.

 You don’t have to worry about scraping any coatings off of it either or having it smell.
-Just spray it with oil or cooking spray before use and you’re good to go.
+Just spray it with oil or cooking spray before use, and you’re good to go.

 Silicone Baking Mats

 Silicone is another option for non-toxic baking.
 The surface of silicone baking mats is made from silica and can be used for a lot of different dishes.
-Silicone mats are easy to clean and some are dishwasher-safe too!
+Silicone mats are easy to clean, and some are dishwasher-safe too!

 Silicone is a popular choice for non-toxic baking sheets because it can handle high temperatures and is non-stick.

 However, there are some cons to using silicone baking mats that you should know about.
 Silicone can melt if exposed to very high temperatures for a long period of time.
-So if you’re wanting something that will be safe to use in the broiler, we don’t recommend going with silicone.
+So if you’re wanting something that will be safe to use in the broiler, I don’t recommend going with silicone.

 You can also find these in muffin tins, loaf pans, and cupcake holders!
 Learn more about cooking with silicone products!